revok/wah-infra/README.md

 - Run `update_projects.sh` (found inside directory 'scripts') to check out the main branches of the git submodules.
-If you can't run bash scripts (boo!) then do this instead:
+If you can't run bash scripts, first examine your choices in life and then do this instead: